by Madison Huizinga

-A full seat dance belt is a nice alternative for a male not wearing full-length tights for the stage.
-These are primarily used for ballroom dancers, children, superhero costumes, circus performers, and equestrian riders.
-It takes some time to get used to a thong dance belt.
-After a few times of wearing it, the dancer does become accustomed to it and the initial discomfort of wearing a thong does go away.
+A full-seat dance belt is a nice alternative for a male dancer not wearing full-length tights for a performance.
+Full-seat dance belts are primarily used for ballroom dancers, children, superhero costumes, circus performers, and equestrian riders.

 What Color Should It Be?

 Dance belts primarily come in variations of flesh tones so the garment blends in with the dancer’s skin.
 Since the dance belt is serving as “underwear” for the dancer, it should be undetectable from the audience’s viewpoint.
 Particularly when performing in light-colored tights or shirtless, it’s important that a dance belt is close in tone to a dancer’s skin tone, so the barrier and waistband are as unnoticeable as possible.

 White dance belts do exist and are sold by just a few dancewear companies.
 However, a white dance belt should be worn with caution.
 A white dance belt will show through more vividly when wearing white tights, drawing more attention to the male anatomy, especially when shined on with bright stage lights.
 At Dance Jox, we do not advise dancers to purchase or wear a white dance belt.

 At Dance Jox, we’re proud to offer a variety of colors, accommodating dancers of various skin tones.
 In our thong dance belt, we offer beige, caramel, brown, and black shades.
 In our full-seat dance belt, we offer beige, brown, and black shades.
 And both styles of dance belts are offered in an array of sizes, from small to 2XL.